neilhewitt/NanoMessenger/README.md

 ### If using a local NuGet package

 The NanoMessenger project is configured to build a .nupkg file on each build.
 This is **not** build-revved.
 You'll find it in the bin/debug or bin/release folders.
 If you copy this into a local NuGet folder / feed, you can add it to your project as a dependency, and if you're not making any source changes this can be a static dependency.
 Check the Releases in GitHub to see if there's a current release of the package for you to use rather than cloning the source.
+I will release the package on nuget.org once I'm happy with the quality and I've gone to v1.0.

 ## The Messenger class